 “Arcs and Times” will convert angular values to time equivalents and vice versa, and convert between Zone Time and Local Mean Time.

 “Yellow Pages” will reproduce the values of the Nautical Almanac Increments and Corrections table.

 "Favorite Places" allows the latitude, longitude,and other information about places used for taking practice sights to saved and recalled without having to re-enter the data.

-“Winds & Current” will calculate the Course to Steer and Speed of Advance for a course and speed affected by current and leeway, and the Course Made Good and Speed Made Good given the vessel’s heading and speed, the set and drift of the current, and leeway.
+“Winds & Current” will calculate the Course to Steer and Speed of Advance for a course and speed affected by current and leeway, the Course to Steer and required speed to achieve Intended Course and Cruising Speed, and the Course Made Good and Speed Made Good given the vessel’s heading and speed, the set and drift of the current, and leeway.